 Hand-washing are stations located at each POD as well as in Centeroo, so you can brush those teeth, wet that face and cleanse that soul.
 The water at these stations is 100% drinkable, so feel free to fill up your water bottles.
 But not your bathtub – there are showers for bathing.

-Medical and safety staff are on duty at each POD 24 hours a day.
+Medical and safety staff are on duty 24 hours a day at each POD, in Centeroo, and in the Main Venue-locations will be marked on your festival map.
 So if you have any concerns, or you feel anything less than well, seek them out.
 And, as we said before, if you’re not sure whether it’s an emergency, act like it is.

 Do you know the secret to a good time at Bonnaroo?
 Hydration.
 Really.
 The average high temp in early June pushes 90.
 Factor in your moving around and bopping to the music and you’ll need to replace massive quantities of water.
 (We said water – alcohol actually dehydrates you.)